flatpak/flatpak-oci-specs/registry-index.md

   For example, if an image list has images for the `i386`, `amd64`, and `arm64` architectures and `architecture=amd64` is present in the query, only the amd64 image will be included.

-## Notes
+### Note 1

-* For images within an image list, the architecture matched by `architecture=` queries and returned in the JSON result is the architecture extracted from the images `config.json`, not the architecture in the manifest list or image index.
+For images within an image list, the architecture matched by `architecture=` queries and returned in the JSON result is the architecture extracted from the images `config.json`, not the architecture in the manifest list or image index.